isc-projects/bind9/doc/arm/reference.rst

   ``hostname``
     The hostname associated with the certificate.

-The built-in ``ephemeral`` TLS connection object represents a temporary key and certificate created for the current ``named`` session only.
+There are two built-in TLS connection configurations: ``ephemeral``, uses a temporary key and certificate created for the current ``named`` session only, and ``none``, which can be used when setting up an HTTP listener with no encryption.

 .. _http: